Benefits and Drawbacks of Living in the Midwest

 On the West Coast, you see little more than occasional periods of extended rain.
 The East Coast sees snowstorms and the occasional hurricane.
 The Midwest, however, is the motherland of severe thunderstorms and tornadoes.

 If you see dark clouds on the horizon in most locales, you know rain is coming... but it likely doesn't affect your plans significantly, because the worst than can happen is a moderate rain shower.
 If you see clouds on the horizon in the Midwest, you have a few hours to get inside, and hopefully your home is structurally sound, because a huge thunderstorm is on the way, and it definitely will bring high winds therewith.
 Funnel clouds are a possibility, and if one reaches the ground... watch out.

 Flooding is common.
 The flatland does little to break up incoming storm systems, and leaves homes very vulnerable to damage.

 Living in the Midwest, like anywhere else, has its pluses and minuses.
-Factor them all into your decision making should you consider a move Midwest.
+Factor them all into your decision making should you consider a move to the Midwest.